VitaliiLazebnyi/keep-alive/README.md

 **3. External Connection Timeouts (Keep-Alive Death)**
 * **The Behavior:** When testing foreign servers (e.g., `--url=...`), external networking edges enforce strict limits on how long an idle HTTP TCP tunnel remains in `ESTABLISHED` mode.
-* **The Insight:** Because `client.rb` is engineered to `sleep` natively on $0.0\%$ CPU while holding the socket open, it will never close the connection locally.
+* **The Insight:** Because the `keep_alive client` is engineered to `sleep` natively on $0.0\%$ CPU while holding the socket open, it will never close the connection locally.
 Instead, the upstream firewall organically terminates it.
-* **The Automation:** The main `harness.rb` pipeline automatically calculates your peak connection limits.
+* **The Automation:** The main `keep_alive harness` pipeline automatically calculates your peak connection limits.
 The exact moment the local OS recognizes the socket dropped natively (lapsing from `5` back down to `0`), the metric dashboard natively halts itself, intercepts the timeout organically, and reports exactly how long it survived directly to standard output:
 ```text
 [Harness] ⚠️ EXTERNAL SERVER DISCONNECTED!
 All TCP Keep-Alive sockets were forcefully dropped.
 [Harness] The endpoints natively survived for mathematically 242.25 seconds.